 This is one of the best sections of the Florida Keys bike trail because the path and the half-dozen scenic bridges are separate from traffic.

-There’s so much to do in Key West, it’s easy to bypass the Key West Botanic Garden.
-But if you love unusual plants, you’ll be be charmed by this serene place.
+There’s so much to do in Key West, it’s easy to bypass the Key West Botanical Garden.
+But if you love unusual plants, you’ll be charmed by this serene place.